CGM123sherry/Unispotlight-application/uni-app/README.md

 # Unispolight App

 Welcome to the Unispolight App!
-This application provides detailed information about universities, including a searchable and filterable list of universities, courses and contact details for each institution.
+This application provides detailed information about universities, including a searchable and editable list of universities, courses and contact details for each institution.

 # The Unispotlight App allows users to: